The Easiest Way To Setup a Company in Hong Kong

 Who Can Be Your Company Secretary?

-A company secretary can be an individual Hong Kong resident or a certified company.
-You can appoint your friends or family, provided they reside in Hong Kong and are familiar with a company secretary's complex responsibilities and duties.
+A company secretary must be an individual Hong Kong resident or a certified company.
+You can appoint your friends or family, provided they reside in Hong Kong and are familiar with a company secretary’s complex responsibilities.

-To ensure your company complies with Hong Kong corporate laws and regulations, we recommend choosing a qualified company secretary with a TCSP licence
+To ensure your company complies with laws and regulations, we recommend choosing a qualified company secretary or using company secretarial services with a Hong Kong Trust and Corporate Service Provider (TCSP) licence.

 What Does a Company Secretary Do for Your Business?